Where BSW Doctors & Nurses Actually Live in Temple, TX

 Some of the best neighborhoods for BSW employees are technically in Belton or unincorporated Bell County.
 Don't limit your search to city limits.

-How Does Temple Compare to Houston and Austin for Medical Professionals?
+Temple vs. Houston vs. Austin for Medical Professionals

 Here's what I tell every BSW employee who calls me: slow down on the house, speed up on the lender.
 Get your physician mortgage pre-approval started before you even visit Temple.
 The market moves fast in the $250K–$400K range, and if you're still working with a national lender who doesn't understand a BSW employment contract, you'll lose the home to someone who used Extraco and closed in 21 days.